sttp/Specification/Sections/Metadata.md

 * DataPoint Table - The DataPoint Table conveys metadata related to an STTP data point.
 Each publisher shall maintain zero or one DataPoint Table.
 The name of the table shall be 'DataPoint'.
 The publisher shall maintain one unique record with the DataPoint Table for each data point defined.

-> :todo: Define complex data structure and complex data structure mapping in definitions section.
+> TO DO: Define complex data structure and complex data structure mapping in definitions section.
 A CDSM may be either 'built-in' or 'user-defined'.
 'Built-in' CDSMs may differ by industry.
 In the electric power industry, an example of a 'built-in' CDSM is a phasor.
 * CDSM Table - A CDSM Table conveys metadata about a complex data structure.
 A publisher may maintain zero or more CDSM tables.
 A CDSM table shall only describe a CDSM defined at the publisher, and each record within the CDSM Table shall uniquely describe a corresponding mapping.
 An example of a CDSM in the transportation industry may be 'location', which is defined with two floating point values named 'latitude' and 'longitude'.
 Carrying forward this example, the desription attribute for a record within the Position Table might be, 'Location of Truck #42'.

 * Resource Table - A Resource Table conveys metadata related to a resource available in the publisher's asset base.
 A publisher may maintain zero or more resource tables to describe the desired asset hierarchy.
 A resource is any asset, whether hardware, software or physical, that relates to a data point transmitted over the wire.
 The simplest example of a resource is a sensor, or the transducer used to digitize a measured value.